Avery Fisher: Book design and typography

 Though he left publishing in 1943, he said book design was "my first love."
 He still designed books long after he had made a fortune in audio.
-For example, he designed "A History of the English-Speaking Peoples" by Winston Churchill (1960) and "The American Seasons" by Edwin Way Teale (1976).
+He designed A History of the English-Speaking Peoples by Winston Churchill (1960) and The American Seasons by Edwin Way Teale (1976).
 He donated his fees for those projects to charities.
 Fisher told an interviewer in 1976, "Looking at a beautiful typographical design is like listening to music."

 Music

 One of Fisher's most prized possessions was a genuine 1692 Stradivarius violin.
-He would loan the violin to promising artists for special performances.
+He loaned it to promising artists for special performances.

 Automobiles

 Fisher was a lifelong automobile enthusiast.
 As an enthusiastic driver, he said, "I began in 1932 with the purchase of an Aston Martin, and since that time, I've owned nothing but foreign cars.
 I still drive a 10-year-old Rover Mark III... when I die, I'll be seated at the wheel of the Rover, and the whole thing will be lowered into the ground.
 Of course, all gassed up, in case I want to go somewhere."

 Fisher founded the A. R. Fisher Products Corporation, offering specialty products to the auto enthusiast market.
 He imported aftermarket foreign auto parts and sold items such as high-performance Abarth exhaust systems for Fiats and Volkswagens in the early 1950s.